 Printed surfaces have been central to my ceramics practice, specifically pattern and imagery.

-Driven by innovation, I’m constantly researching and exploring new ways of approaching materials and ceramic processes to offer something familiar yet unexpected in the hopes of adding new meaning, texture and richness and providing another level of engagement with my pieces.
+Driven by innovation, I’m constantly researching and exploring new ways of approaching materials and ceramic processes to offer something familiar yet unexpected.
 Most recently I have been experimenting with clay from the Chilliwack River near my home and studio.

 clay, coloured slip